Caleel Harris

 Caleel Harris (born April 19, 2003) is an American actor.
+He is known for his roles as Antron McCray in the Netflix miniseries When They See Us.

+He also played AJ in the Nickelodeon animated series Blaze and the Monster Machines ("Runaway Rocket"–Season 3).
+He was Clyde McBride in the Nickelodeon animated series The Loud House (2016–2017).
+He also played Duke in the films Think Like a Man (2012) and Think Like a Man Too (2014).

 Career

-He joined Nickelodeon in 2015, and voiced AJ from Blaze and the Monster Machines, then later in 2016, he provided the voice of Clyde McBride on The Loud House until season 3, where Andre Robinson succeeded him in the role due to Harris's puberty.
+He joined Nickelodeon in 2015, and replaced Dusan Brown as the voice of AJ from Blaze and the Monster Machines in the Season 1 episode "Runaway Rocket" up to the Season 3 episode "Defeat the Cheat", where he was replaced by Ramone Hamilton at the start of Season 4.
+Later in 2016, he provided the voice of Clyde McBride on The Loud House until season 3, where Andre Robinson succeeded him in the role due to Harris's puberty.
 Harris also played Duke in Think Like a Man and its sequel Think Like A Man Too.